Lung Cancer SPORE

 Lung cancer was diagnosed in an estimated 215,020 Americans in 2008, and 161,840 died from the disease, according to the American Cancer Society.

-John D. Minna, M.D., of The University of Texas Southwestern Medical School serves as the study's principal investigator, while MD Anderson's Jack Roth, M.D., professor and Bud Johnson Clinical Distinguished Chair, serves as the lung cancer SPORE's co-principal investigator.
+John D. Minna, M.D., of The University of Texas Southwestern Medical School and MD Anderson's Jack Roth, M.D., professor and Bud Johnson Clinical Distinguished Chair, serves as the lung cancer SPORE's multi-principal investigators.